The changing usage of Publish or Perish over the years: where, why, when, what & who?

 - How to measure research impact: YouTube series Collates twelve mini-videos on measuring research impact, including several videos about PoP

-Download and use of Publish or Perish (PoP) is and will remain free (gratis), but your support toward the costs of hosting, bandwidth, and software development is appreciated.
-Only about one user out of every five thousand donates, so your support is very welcome.
-You can support Publish or Perish by donating, or by buying a PDF copy of the Publish or Perish Book or the Publish or Perish Tutorial.
+Download and use of Publish or Perish is and will remain free (gratis), but your contribution toward the costs of hosting, bandwidth, and software development is appreciated.
+Only about one user out of every ten thousand contributes, so your support is very welcome.
+If you find Publish or Perish useful, then this is your chance to say "thank you" to the developers.

 Anne-Wil Harzing is Professor of International Management at Middlesex University, London and visiting professor of International Management at Tilburg University.
 She is a Fellow of the Academy of International Business, a select group of distinguished AIB members who are recognized for their outstanding contributions to the scholarly development of the field of international business.
 In addition to her academic duties, she also maintains the Journal Quality List and is the driving force behind the popular Publish or Perish software program.